 The editors shall not be liable to third parties for breach of guarantees given by the author.

-If the author finds significant errors or inaccuracies in the paper at the stage of its consideration or after its publication, he should immediately inform the editors of the journal about it.
+If the author finds significant errors or inaccuracies in the paper at the stage of its consideration or after its publication, he should immediately inform the editors of the online journal about it.

 Conflict of Interests